-Free & Bioavailable Testosterone Calculator is a tool that provides you an estimation of free testosterone as well as bioavailable testosterone concentration.
-When you observe one of the problems with low libido, erections, fertility or irregular menstruations, it indicates that you might have inappropriate testosterone levels and you should definitely check them.
-This Calculator helps you to see an approximate testosterone fractions levels in your blood.
-In the article below, you will find out: what is testosterone, when a low testosterone is observed, what are proper free testosterone levels, how to do a testosterone test and how to increase testosterone level.
+The bioavailable & free testosterone calculator is a tool that provides you with an estimation of free testosterone as well as bioavailable testosterone concentration.
+When you observe one of the problems with low libido, erections, fertility, or irregular menstruation, it indicates that you might have inappropriate testosterone levels, and you should definitely check them.

 What is testosterone?

-Testosterone by definition is an organic compound, primary male sex hormone, and an anabolic steroid.
-It is mainly produced in testicles by Leydig cells (♂) and also in small amount by adrenal cortex (♂/♀), ovaries (♀) and placenta (♀).
-Testosterone plays the leading role in the development of male reproductive organs like testicles and prostate.
-It is also responsible for secondary sexual characteristics stimulation (building muscles, bone mass, growth of facial, pubic and body hair, deepening of the voice) - literally turns boys into men. 🙂
+Testosterone, by definition, is an organic compound, the primary male sex hormone, and an anabolic steroid.
+It is mainly produced in testicles by Leydig cells (♂) and also in small amounts by the adrenal cortex (♂/♀), ovaries (♀), and placenta (♀).
+Testosterone plays the leading role in the development of male reproductive organs like the testicles and prostate.
+It is also responsible for secondary sexual characteristics stimulation (building muscles, bone mass, growth of facial, pubic, and body hair, and deepening of the voice) — it literally turns boys into men. 🙂

-Testosterone circulates in plasma in three forms: most of it is specifically bound to sex hormone-binding globulin (SHBG), another part is nonspecifically bound to albumin, and small percentage of it is unbound.
+Testosterone circulates in plasma in three forms: most of it is specifically bound to sex hormone-binding globulin (SHBG), another part is nonspecifically bound to albumin, and a small percentage is unbound.

-Free testosterone (FT) is a fraction of total testosterone (TT), which is not bound with any of transport protein (Albumin or SHGB).
-It is easily available for cells.
-FT measurements should be done, when the TT test gives doubtful results.
-The test does not give diagnostic value while fluctuations of SHBG level are too high.
+Free testosterone (FT) is a fraction of total testosterone (TT), which is not bound with any of the transport proteins (Albumin or SHBG).
+It is readily available for cells.
+FT measurements should be done when the TT test gives doubtful results.
+The test does not provide diagnostic value while fluctuations of SHBG level are too high.

-The norm for free testosterone is dependent on sex, age and laboratory test methods.
+The free testosterone norm depends on sex, age, and laboratory test methods.

 Normal free testosterone levels:

-FT test is performed when doctor suspects abnormal sexual development of boys.
+FT test is performed when the doctor suspects abnormal sexual development in boys.
 It is also suggested for males with libido/erection disorders and females with virilization symptoms.

 Bioavailable testosterone = free testosterone + albumnin-bound testosterone

-You could have exactly the same total testosterone level as another male patient, but a comparatively low index of bioavailable testosterone.
-Doing basic tests, where only total testosterone level is measured, might be confusing because you wouldn't understand why you had symptoms of testosterone deficiency while other man didn't.
+You could have the same total testosterone level as another male patient but a comparatively low index of bioavailable testosterone.
+Doing basic tests, where only total testosterone level is measured, might be confusing because you wouldn't understand why you had symptoms of testosterone deficiency while other men didn't.
 Getting complex measurements would give you a much more comprehensive picture of what is going on in your body.

-Sometimes low testosterone might be a signal that something is going wrong in your body and a dedicated treatment could be needed.
+Sometimes low testosterone might signal that something is going wrong in your body, and a dedicated treatment could be needed.

-For males, by norm, 40-60% of testosterone is bound with SHGB (strong binding).
-The rest binds to Albumin (weak and reversible binding).
-Only 1-4% of testosterone occurs as a free testosterone form (FT).
+For males, 40%-60% of testosterone is bound with SHBG (strong binding).
+The rest binds to albumin (weak and reversible binding).
+Only 1%-4% of testosterone occurs as a free testosterone form (FT).

-Your testosterone levels changes hourly — the highest are in the morning and lowest at night.
-They fluctuates with age as well.
-The highest level is around age 20-30, and then slowly goes down.
+Your testosterone levels change hourly — the highest is in the morning, and the lowest is at night.
+They fluctuate with age as well.
+The highest level is around age 20-30, and then it slowly decreases.

-are based on Vermeulen Formulas, published in the article:
+used in this free testosterone calculator are based on Vermeulen Formulas, published in the article: .

 are listed in the table below: